Hestat/blazescan/README.md

 Malware signatures update automatically.

-To update the scanner to the latest version either reclone and run the install script agin, or if you have the repo still locally, run:
+To update the scanner to the latest version either reclone and run the install script again, or if you have the repo still locally, run:

 	git pull
 	./install.sh